 McLean Hospital 115 Mill Street Belmont, MA 02478

-Dr. Rosso’s Anxiety and Traumatic Stress Disorders Laboratory studies neurobiological phenotypes of emotional disorders, and relates them to behavioral and clinical phenotypes.
+Isabelle M. Rosso is the director of the Anxiety and Traumatic Stress Disorders Laboratory which studies neurobiological phenotypes of emotional disorders, and relates them to behavioral and clinical phenotypes.
 Psychiatric research has reached an exciting juncture where the neuroscience knowledge and methods exist that can lead to a mechanistic understanding of psychopathology—particularly using NIMH’s dimensional research framework known as RDoC.
 In this vein, her laboratory is studying post-traumatic stress disorder (PTSD) using magnetic resonance methods, and relating brain changes with fundamental behavioral dimensions such as fear extinction.

 Dr. Rosso’s current research is representative of a longstanding interest in neurobehavioral markers of risk and disease processes in psychiatric illness.
 This started with graduate school study of neurodevelopmental precursors of schizophrenia at the University of Pennsylvania, continued with a neuroimaging fellowship at Harvard, and hopefully will culminate with significant contributions to understanding risk and resilience in stress- and anxiety-related syndromes.

 The Anxiety and Traumatic Stress Disorders Laboratory, led by Dr. Rosso, alongside Scott L. Rauch, MD, was founded in 2014 and is part of the Center for Depression, Anxiety and Stress Research (CDASR).